Publications

 (with Junlong Aaron Zhou and Cyrus Samii).

-Multi-article projects in progress
+Selected work in progress

-Funding: IGC, Weiss Fund
+Funding: IGC, Weiss Fund, World Bank

 (with Minas Sifakis, Nicholas Swanson, and Nick Tsivanidis).